Senior Podiatrist & Head of Department

 Over her time in Singapore, Georgina has gained ample experience with treating local common medical conditions, treating patients with rheumatologic conditions, paediatric conditions, nail disorders, stress fractures, diabetic complications, and lower limb aches and pains regularly.
 She works closely with other health and medical specialists to ensure patients are treated promptly and sufficiently.

 Georgina actively contributes to the profession through workshops, community events and writing articles for platforms including ‘Just Run Lah’ and ‘Asian Parent’.
 In private practice, Georgina has continued her community work, leading her team to participate in pro-bono screenings for the less fortunate and students in schools.

-Georgina remains a licensed and registered member of the UK Health Professions Council (HCPC) and the Podiatry Association of Singapore (PAS).
+Georgina remains a licensed and registered member of the UK Health Professions Council (HCPC).